Top 8 Cape Cod Beaches

 If you go for a walk on the beach, you will see… read more »

 Named for the Italian wireless inventor, Guglielmo Marconi, Marconi Beach is part of the Cape Cod National Seashore.
 It was from this location that Marconi sent a message from President Theodore Roosevelt to King Edward VII of the United Kingdom from this location.
 This was the first transatlantic radio transmission from the United States back in 1903.

 Marconi Beach provides views of the Atlantic Ocean, the Cape Cod Bay, and the… read more »

 One of Cape Cod's prettiest beaches near Hyannis, Veterans Park Beach has excellent facilities and delightful views across Lewis Bay.

 Ideal for families, there's a playground, BBQ grills, disabled facilities, benches, bike racks, showers, lifeguards, restrooms…in fact everything you need for a full day's activities.
 There is also plenty of parking in the area for a fee.

 The beach is moderately busy but rarely overcrowded.
-There's a… read more »
+There's a volleyball court and the all-important… read more »